-Marjorie Kinnan Rawlings was born 8 August 1896, and died 14 December 1953.
+Marjorie Kinnan Rawlings was born on 8 August 1896 and died on 14 December 1953.

 - I get as much satisfaction from preparing a perfect dinner for a few good friends as from turning out a perfect paragraph in my writing.